What is CBD?

 Why are lab tests important?

 Through lab testing, companies and consumers can find out exactly what's inside the product they are about to consume.
 Top rated brands provide lab verifications for their products, but a lot of smaller companies do not.
 Potency lab testing is very costly, but also very necessary.
-These lab reports, often referred to as certificates of analysis (COA), are the key to knowing what is or is not in the important hemp extract in your product.
+These lab reports, often referred to as certificates of analysis (COA), are the key to knowing what is or is not in your product.
 CBD is operated in an unregulated space, meaning there is currently no quality or content control on CBD products sold in the general consumer market.
 Lab reports empower consumers by providing the opportunity to discover exactly what is in each and every product they purchase.
-This is obviously essential in today's unregulated marketplace.

 How do I understand the label?